Virginia Institute of Marine Science

 Prepared for: Virginia Marine Resources Commission and U.S. Fish & Wildlife Service

 Bonzek, C. F., Latour, R. J., & Gartland, J. (2008) FINAL REPORT - 2007 Data collection and analysis in support of single and multispecies stock assessments in Chesapeake Bay: The Chesapeake Bay Multispecies Monitoring and Assessment Program.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.25773/CRW3-ZK59
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.25773/CRW3-ZK59